merylcarey/acmcelwee.github.io/contact.md

 permalink: /contact/
 ---

-Please contact me to set up your consultation and first workout!
+Please contact me to set up your consultation and first workout.
+Initial consultations are $40.
+However, this fee is waived if you sign up for a training package.
-Give it a go to see if I am the right fit for you.
+Give it a go to see if I am the right fit for you!

 <form accept-charset="UTF-8" action="https://formkeep.com/f/db39ef75fa2d" method="POST" class="contact-form">
   <input type="hidden" name="utf8" value="✓">